 Over the past month, we’ve answered some of these questions and rolled out six new features.
 As a result of a very productive hackathon (more on this later), these features are ready for use.
-They’re features which make your life simpler; they’re not big or flashy, because after all, isn’t love about the little things?
+They’re features that make your life simpler; they’re not big or flashy, because, after all, isn’t love about the little things?

 1. Implement an easy review and approval process within Contentful

 Editors and authors can now publish with the confidence that their work has gone through all the necessary reviews and checks.
 Approval workflows let you review and approve versions before hitting the publish button.
 The feature allows responsibility to be shared, as team members can request a review without leaving the Contentful web app.
 Simply choose the people you want to review your piece from a selector in the sidebar and they’ll be notified with a message in Slack, Zapier or email.
 No need to check Contentful all the time or send links via Slack or email — by using the webhook, you have the freedom to connect any kind of notification functionality to this feature.

 As part of approval workflows, you’re also given access to a detailed version comparison that is not tied to publishing.